nautechsystems/nautilus_trader/docs/user_guide/logging.md

 # Logging

-Logging for the platform is provided uniformly for both backtesting and live trading.
+The platform provides logging for both backtesting and live trading using a high-performance logger implemented in Rust.
-A high-performance logger, implemented in Rust, operates in a separate thread, receiving log messages across a multi-producer single consumer (MPSC) channel.
+The logger operates in a separate thread and uses a multi-producer single consumer (MPSC) channel to receive log messages.
-This keeps the main thread free from log string formatting and file I/O operations.
+This design ensures that the main thread is not blocked by log string formatting or file I/O operations.

 ```{note}
 The latest stable Rust MPSC channel is used, which is now based on the `crossbeam` implementation.